 In Brooklyn, we are lucky enough to have a vibrant musical community that includes everyone from rock stars to front-stoop pickers and beginners.
 We are glad to accommodate the needs of this diverse music scene with a one-stop repair shop that offers fast turnaround, sensible rates, and most importantly, high-quality craftsmanship.

 Chloe Swantner entered the world of lutherie by training with violin maker Thurmond Knight at the Vermont School of Violin Making for the year of 2008.
 Under his guidance she learned the process of constructing violin family instruments as well as a variety of repair and restoration skills.
 Through her work during the past four years as a repair technician at Retrofret Guitars, and previously at David Gage and Jalopy Theater and School of Music she has further garnished her arsenal of repair knowledge; branching out from the violin family to archtop guitars, mandolins and beyond.
 Drawing from these experiences, Chloe brings a uniquely fine hand and discerning eye to the full scope of instruments that make it to her bench.
-Her latest commission in the works is a sitka spruce and big leaf maple 151/2" Gasparo da Salo style viola for local jazz violinist Charlie Burnham.
+Her latest commission in the works is a mandola for local multi-instrumentalist Charlie Burnham.

 Mamie Minch has always been attracted to old guitars—her first love was playing them.
 Mamie's career as a blues guitarist led her to find out as much as she could about repairing and maintaining instruments.
 She worked at Retrofret Guitars for six years, four of them as Head of Repair.
 While she was there, Mamie worked on instruments for musicians and characters as well known as Jack White, Bill Frisell, and Walter Becker, but she still finds her work most personally fulfilling when working for local musicians whose names are a bit less recognisable.
 Her background as an artisan is in fine art printmaking, and she finds that her attention to small detail and strong client communication dovetails well with her personal relationship with guitars to give her a holistic approach to diagnosing and fixing them.

 We open our door to all acoustic and electric string instruments, fretted and in the violin family.
 Our specialties include structural restoration, fretwork, pickup installation and electronic repair, and troubleshooting to gain tonal balance and clarity.
-We offer all manners of violin family repair except for bow-rehairing.
+We offer all manners of violin family repair.

 Our ears are bent to hear the entirety of each unique repair.
 Whether the issue be as simple as a loose brace, or as involved as fabricating a replica bridge or patching a splintered jack-hole, we are committed to treating each repair holistically, satisfying a high standard, and delivering you the playable, stable, well-treated instrument that you deserve.
 All repairs carry a 90 day warrantee.
 We carry both K&K Sound System acoustic pick-ups and LR Baggs acoustic pick-ups.